Green residents establish endowment fund to support community in perpetuity

-The Green Community Fund is one of eight affiliate funds at Akron Community Foundation, each of which supports a geographic or issue-specific cause.
-The structure of the fund is similar to that of the foundation’s other geographic affiliate funds, including the Medina County Community Fund and Bath Community Fund.
-By partnering with Akron Community Foundation, the fund’s volunteers can focus on the long-term enrichment of the community without the burden of the administrative, legal, marketing, investment, and day-to-day responsibilities of running a community fund.
+The Green Community Fund is one of seven affiliate funds at Akron Community Foundation, each of which supports a geographic or issue-specific cause.
+The structure of the fund is similar to that of the foundation's other geographic affiliate funds, including the Bath Community Fund.
+By partnering with Akron Community Foundation, the fund's volunteers can focus on the long-term enrichment of the community without the burden of the administrative, legal, marketing, investment, and day-to-day responsibilities of running a community fund.

 The fund will award annual grants to nonprofit organizations serving the Green community, ensuring a continuous stream of support that will enhance the lives of all Green residents far into the future.
 As the endowment grows, the fund will be able to award larger, more impactful grants.

 The Green Community Fund can accept a wide variety of gifts, including cash, bequests, stock, real estate, life insurance and retirement assets.
 All gifts are fully tax deductible.
 To learn more about the Green Community Fund, visit greencommunityfund.org or contact Affiliate Fund Engagement Manager Deb Hoffman at 330-436-5614 or email@example.com.
 Interested donors can also give directly to the fund at akroncf.org/give/GCF.